FILM-5-Application-Form-2017 – Word doc

 Terms of FILM 5 Productions

-- Productions must have a finished running time of no less than four and no longer than six minutes plus credits.
+- Productions must have a finished running time of no less than four and no longer than ten minutes including credits.

-- Productions are to be shot over a period of two days in March or April, 2013.
+- Productions are to be shot in April 2018.

 - Documentary and animated projects are ineligible.

-- Productions can seek funding from external sources, however a Team member must retain full ownership and creative control of the project.
+- Productions can seek funding from external sources, however the Team must retain full ownership and creative control of the project.
 External funding cannot exceed $10,000.00 cash.

-- Productions are made under the direction of the Core Support Team (Supervising Producer, Producer Mentor, Writer Mentor, Director Mentor and Post-production Supervisor) and are subject to final approval.
+- Productions are made under the direction of the FILM 5 core support team and are subject to final approval before being green-lit for production.

 Up to eight Teams will be accepted into the Project Development Phase of the program.
-Teams will attend weekend workshops designed to assist them in the development of their projects.
+Teams will attend weekend and evening workshops designed to assist them in the development of their projects.

 Each Team member must participate in the workshops applicable to his or her role.
 Only Teams who have participated in the required workshops will be eligible to apply to Phase II.